VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Native_APIs/Chapter_5 LAB_Playbook.md

 <details>
     <summary>Solution</summary>

-Checking the imported symbols in our native dropper, we should see that the Win32 APIs ``VirtualAlloc``, WriteProcessMemory, CreateThread and WaitForSingleObject are no longer imported from kernel32.dll.
+Checking the imported symbols in our native dropper, we should see that the Win32 APIs ``VirtualAlloc``, ``WriteProcessMemory``, ``CreateThread`` and ``WaitForSingleObject`` are no longer imported from kernel32.dll.
 So the result is the same as with dumpbin and seems to be valid.

 <p align="center">
 <img width="900" alt="image" src="https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/95b9a92e-305c-4345-b40d-3241a7092161">